Theories of Consciousness (tcc)

 Core claim: Physics describes the world’s relational and structural properties — causal roles, mathematical relations — but says nothing about the intrinsic nature of what occupies those roles.
 The intrinsic nature might be experiential or proto-experiential.
 On this view, consciousness is not emergent from something non-experiential; it is the intrinsic character of what physics describes extrinsically.

-Relationship to idealism: First-Principles Assessment analyzes this in detail.
-Russellian monism dissolves the category-crossing problem that drives the hard problem — if the physical is experiential at its intrinsic level, there is no non-experiential-to-experiential transition to explain.
+Relationship to consciousness-first frameworks: Russellian monism dissolves the category-crossing problem that drives the hard problem — if the physical is experiential at its intrinsic level, there is no non-experiential-to-experiential transition to explain.
 But if this is correct, then “physicalism” in its standard sense — the view that reality is fundamentally non-experiential — is false.
-What succeeds is a view in which experience is fundamental, which is structurally closer to idealism than to the physicalism the label preserves.
+What succeeds is a view in which experience is fundamental, which is structurally closer to consciousness-first frameworks than to the physicalism the label preserves.
+The key open question for Russellian monism is the combination problem.

 What Russellian monism contributes as constraint: Physics describes structure, not intrinsic nature.
 The relational character of physical description leaves the intrinsic nature of reality as an open question — one that physics itself cannot settle.
-This is a genuine constraint: any adequate account must explain the relationship between the structural properties physics describes and the intrinsic nature of what exhibits those properties.
-The constraint is compatible with idealism (the intrinsic nature is experiential), Russellian monism (the intrinsic nature is experiential or proto-experiential), and physicalism only if physicalism can provide a non-experiential account of intrinsic nature — which it has not done.
+This is a genuine constraint: any complete framework must address the relationship between the structural properties physics describes and the intrinsic nature of what exhibits those properties.

 Neutral Monism